EUROPE MARKETS: Retailers Send European Stocks Higher After Strong Next Update

 Continue Reading Below

-The U.K.'s FTSE 100 index was flat at around 7,648.35, pressured by a continued rally in the pound.
-Sterling bought $1.3596, up from $1.3589 late Tuesday in New York and trading around the highest level since late September.
+The U.K.'s FTSE 100 index added 0.2% to 7,663.89, erasing an earlier loss as the pound declined after some disappointing U.K. construction data.
+Sterling bought $1.3545, down from $1.3545 late Tuesday in New York when it traded around the highest level since late September.

 Continue Reading Below